FarfallaHu/To-Trash-Final/README.md

 # My task is

-Design UI and UI development alone with given task:
+Design UI and UI development along with given task:

 add feature that collects all added images of the same item or any item that matches the barcode scanner..